ji-podhead/RHEL_9_Foreman_Guide/readme.md

 > I will also show you how to setup Foreman and how to use the Foreman Boot Image via PXE.
 > You will be ready to discover and provision your physical servers and workstations after following this Guide.

-I decided to group the tutorials, rather than creating a huuuuge file.

 ## 1. [Knowledge Base](https://ji-podhead.github.io/RHEL_9_Foreman_Guide/knowledge%20base)